perintyler/MySampler/README.md

 g   compile with GCC
-f   only run fast tests (i.e. no pitch detection tests) l   turns on the logger, which writes verbose messages to a logfile
+f   only run fast tests (i.e. no pitch detection tests) l   turns on the logger, which writes verbose messages to a logfile u   can be used to pass arguments into unit test build
 ```

 ### Building with Ubuntu/Debian-like Distributions